 What sport should I use for my sponsorship campaign?

-As experts on the advantages and disadvantages of sponsorship in sport, we can recommend the extremely lucrative world of MotoGP as a great place to start.
+There are many different types of sponsorship in sport and, as experts on the advantages and disadvantages, we can recommend the extremely lucrative world of MotoGP as a great place to start.
 MotoGP sponsorship means multiple races per year, hundreds of thousands of viewers, and an international reputation for high-quality racing.
-That’s before we even get onto the B2B, hospitality and digital activation opportunities that are available.
+That’s before we even get into the B2B, hospitality and digital activation opportunities that are available.
 Invest in MotoGP and you’ll be well-insulated from any of the problems that you might encounter elsewhere.
+Besides MotoGP, there are many types of sponsorship in sports, such as Formula E Sponsorship.

 The benefits of working with a leading sports marketing agency

-Since 1995 RTR Sports Marketing has been a leading sports marketing agency with a core business in MotoGP, one of the most effective sports to enter if you’re looking to invest in sports sponsorship.
+Since 1995 RTR Sports Marketing has been a sports marketing leader with a core business in MotoGP, one of the most effective sports to enter if you’re looking to invest in sports sponsorship.